 Source and good read to delve deeper:

-The erotic and magical goddesses and heroines in several ancient cultures, from the Near East and Asia, and throughout ancient Europe.
-In prehistoric and early historic iconography, their magical qualities are often indicated by a magical dance or stance…
+In prehistoric and early historic iconography, the erotic and magical goddesses’ and heroines’ magical qualities are often indicated by a magical dance or stance …